 Writing code?
 Have a technical question?
 Building a new feature?
 All technical and development related questions and discussions related to the platform should happen on our Apache infrastructure.
 Have a question about how the Apache Fineract platform works or is designed?
 Want to discuss specs for a new feature.
 Here’s the place to go for all technical and non-technical questions related to Fineract.

 - In addition, you can also browse the archives.

 Mifos-Users Mailing List (non-technical)*

-Have a question about how to use the Mifos software?
-Stuck while installing Mifos?
+Have a question about how to use our Community App?
+Stuck while installing the Mifos distribution?
 Need to know how a feature or configuration setting is supposed to work?
 This is the place for those questions.

 - Sign up for the mifos-users mailing list.

 - In addition, you can also browse or post through the web interface for mifos-users on Google Groups.

 Most likely if you’re doing technical work, you should converse on the Fineract List.
 If you’re only developing on the Community App or an app like the Android field officer, you can guide your questions here.

 - Sign up for the mifos-developer mailing list.